 Submit a Panel

 We consider submissions from everyone!
 Proposals are evaluated both individually and against similar types of proposals.
 To help you focus your proposal, here’s a list of items that will really get you noticed.
-Panel Submissions is Opening Soon!
+Panel Submissions is Now Open!

 We like proposals for panels that: